 Mark Alan Lovewell, journalist and photographer, has a strong interest in Martha’s Vineyard maritime heritage.
 The Island is his home.

-Two years ago he received a first place in the category of history writing from the New England Newspaper and Press Association for a story about the centennial remembrance of the sinking of the Mertie B. Crowley, a 296-foot six-masted schooner.
+Years ago he received a first place in the category of history writing from the New England Newspaper and Press Association for a story about the centennial remembrance of the sinking of the Mertie B. Crowley, a 296-foot six-masted schooner.
 The story: A Century Later, Epic Sea Rescue is Remembered, was published in the Jan.
 22, 2010 Vineyard Gazette.

 He won a first place, the year before for A Catboat Finds Her Way Home to the Sea and was published as a cover on May 22, 2009 in the Vineyard Gazette.
 The story is about his restoration of an 18-foot Marshall catboat that was built in 1972 but had languished in a field for more than a decade.

 The Judges said of the award: “Wow, what a story!
 There could be no other first place winner in this category.
 Beautifully written, detailed yet concise.
 A perfect read.”